fitabigail/irishbodybuilding/README.md

 ![HOME PAGE](./assets/reademeimg/home-wireframe.png)

+***

+# User Experience Design

+### User stories

+#### First Time Visitor Goals

+* As a First Time user, I want to easily understand the main purpose of the site.
+* As a First Time user, I want to be able to easily navigate throughout the site to find content.
+* As a First Time user, I want to view the website and content clearly on my mobile device.
+* As a First Time user, I want to find ways to follow the Irisbodybuilding on different social media platforms.

+#### Returning Visitor Goals

+* As a Returning user, I want to check in advance upcoming events.
+*As a Returning user, I want to get update coaches profiles.
+* As a Returning user, I want to contact the organisation so I can request more information.

+#### Frequent Visitor Goals

+* As a Frequent user, I want to check to see if there are any new upcoming events.
+* As a Frequent user, I want to check to see if there are any new photos and media from the past competitons.
+* As a Frequent user, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

+### Design

+#### Colour Scheme

+The two main colours used are Dark Grey ![ #252525]and an Orange ![#e67a16] with diffrent shades of them as these colours are on the same palette.
+A darker shade of
+#### Typography
+The headers on all pages throughout the Website are using the **Oswald** font while the main text is using the **Roboto** font.

 # Existing Features

 * Navigation Bar

-    + A Featured on all four pages, the full responsive navigation bar includeslinks to the Logo, Home page, Calendar, Coaches, Gallery and Contact Us page and is identical in each page to allow for easy navigation.
+    + A Featured on all five pages, the full responsive navigation bar includeslinks to the Logo, Home page, Calendar, Coaches, Gallery and Contact Us page and is identical in each page to allow for easy navigation.
     + All navigations items has a color transition for 2s to improve user visual experience.
     + The navigation bar is giving a smooth navigation from page to page across all devices without having to revert back to previous page via the 'back' button.